Metrilo/custom-integration/README.md

 Consider the `metrilo.load("<YOUR_PROJECT_TOKEN>")` line.
 Here you should put your project token.
 You can find it on the Settings page in the Metrilo web-site.

-2. Identify user
+#### Identify user ####

-Metrilo tracks anonymous user history and it is nice when you have customer details to notify metrilo about them.
-The common use-cases where identification could be done are:
+Metrilo tracks anonymous user history and it is nice to notify Metrilo when you have customer details.
+The common use cases where identification could be done are:
 * After order, because each order contains customer details
 * After subscription for some resource on your web-site
 * After login

-Following example shows how identify works:
+The following example shows how identification works:
 ```javascript
 var identifyParams = { name: 'Johny Bravo', first_name: 'Johny', last_name: 'Bravo', email: 'johnybravo@gmail.com' };